Improving 3D Cellular Positioning Integrity with Bayesian RAIM: Introduction

+These challenges can potentially be addressed by the Bayesian RAIM approach \cite{ober2000integrity, pesonen2011framework}, which integrates prior information and all measurements (including potentially faulty ones) into the positioning solution.
+By modeling faults probabilistically within the estimation process, this approach avoids fault exclusion and yields tighter \acp{PL}, thereby improving availability.
+However, existing Bayesian RAIM methods often depend on computationally intensive techniques such as particle filters or Monte Carlo sampling \cite{pesonen2011framework, gupta2019particle, gabela2021case}, making them unsuitable for real-time applications.

-In this paper, we extend previous developments \cite{ding2022bayesian} to 3D positioning, addressing challenges in message passing and precise \ac{PL} computation.
-Specifically, we focus on (i) accurately computing the weights of the GM models (ignored in \cite{loeliger2004introduction, loeliger2007factor}), (ii) efficiently handling degenerate Gaussian densities in message passing; and (iii) precisely assessing the probability of a Gaussian distributed random vector within an arbitrary sphere in $\mathbb{R}^n$ for $n\geq 2$ for PL computation.
-Our main contributions are:
+The Bayesian RAIM framework, after adapting our proposed assumptions and methodologies for \ac{ToA} based cellular positioning, is shown in Fig.~\ref{fig:RAIMdiagram}.
+It supports long-term learning of measurement state and bias models through hyper-priors and allows integration of dynamic models for cross-epoch prediction.
+Focusing on a single epoch (the blue box in Figure~\ref{fig:RAIMdiagram}), in previous work \cite{ding2022bayesian}, we prototyped a Bayesian RAIM algorithm in a 1D setting using efficient message passing on factor graphs.
+The computed \acp{PL} were significantly tighter than those obtained by a traditional method \cite{blanch2015baseline}.
+In this paper, we extend this methodology to 3D positioning, addressing new challenges in message passing and PL computation in higher dimensions.
+Specifically, we focus on (i) accurate computation of \ac{GM} model weights, which is often ignored in previous works \cite{loeliger2004introduction, loeliger2007factor} but is crucial for precise posterior estimation; (ii) efficient handling of degenerate Gaussian densities in message passing, which is essential for computational efficiency and accuracy in multi-dimensional problems; (iii) precise computation of the probability that a Gaussian random vector lies within an arbitrary sphere in $\mathbb{R}^n$ for $n\geq 2$, which allows for application-specific integrity requirements under various scenarios.
+Our main technical contributions are as follows:

 \begin{itemize} \item \textbf{Explicit Message Passing Rules for Degenerate Densities:} We introduce efficient computational rules for Gaussian message passing to ensure precise scaling factor calculations for multiple lower-dimensional measurements of a random vector via linear mapping, including rules for the inverse of linear mappings and the product of multiple, potentially degenerate, Gaussian densities. \item \textbf{Tight 2D/3D \ac{PL} Computation:} We develop a numerical integration-based method to accurately assess the probability of a Gaussian-distributed random vector residing within an arbitrary ellipsoid in $\mathbb{R}^n$.
 This advancement enables precise 2D/3D PL computations based on the \ac{PDF} of the position, whether in Gaussian or \ac{GM} model forms. \item \textbf{Performance Evaluation and Comparison:} Using the above methods, we develop a Bayesian RAIM algorithm for 3D positioning.
 Monte-Carlo simulations show that our algorithm provides significantly tighter \acp{PL} compared to a baseline RAIM algorithm adapted from \cite{blanch2015baseline}, at a comparable computational cost using a PL overestimation method.
 With the developed precise PL computation method, it achieves further PL reduction, albeit with increased computational complexity. \end{itemize}